How to ready your connected product for end-use

 For more detailed information on configuring webhooks and the data they return, see ‘Production Webhooks’.

 Each Factory Test Device Group allows you to thoroughly test the factory flow embodied in its development factory firmware.
 Not only can you run the factory firmware on test fixtures assigned to the Device Group, but those fixtures can be used to emulate the factory: they can enroll DUTs which will then receive the factory firmware.
 In other words, factory firmware calls to the factory API’s server.factoryblinkup() and server.bless() methods will be functional.
 Test blessed devices are listed in impCentral (click on the Factory Test Device Group’s device icon () in the sidebar) and their logs examined:

-Test blessed devices can be unblessed and re-used for testing.
 To test-bless devices, you will need to deploy promoted application firmware to them.
-You do this by clicking on the ‘Deploy’ button in the test blessed devices view, and then select a Development Device Group and a promoted application firmware deployment.
-You also need to provide a brief description of the deployment:
+You do this by clicking on the ‘Deploy’ button in the test blessed devices view, and then select a promoted application firmware deployment, which you can identify using the details provided, including the code’s SHA.
+You must also provide a brief description of the deployment: